Conditional ergodicity in infinite dimension: Ergodicity of the filter

-As we will consider convergence in probability only, we will not worry about the regularity of $\pi_t^\mu$ as a function of $t$ (that is, for each $t\ge 0$, we may choose any version of the above regular conditional probabilities).
+As we will consider convergence in probability only, we will not worry about the regularity of $\pi_t^\mu$ as a function of $t$ (i.e., for each $t\ge0$, we may choose any version of the above regular conditional probabilities).

-The Markov additive process $(x_t,y_t)_{t\ge 0}$ is said to be \emph{nondegenerate} if for every $\delta\in\mbox{}]0,\infty[$, there exists a $\sigma$-finite reference measure $\varphi_\delta$ on $D([0,\delta];F)$ and a strictly positive function $g_\delta:D([0,\delta];E\times F)\to\mbox{}]0,\infty[$ such that
+The Markov additive process $(x_t,y_t)_{t\ge0}$ is said to be \emph{nondegenerate} if for every $\delta\in\mbox{}]0,\infty[$, there exists a $\sigma$-finite reference measure $\varphi_\delta$ on $D([0,\delta];F)$ and a strictly positive function $g_\delta:D([0,\delta];E\times F)\to\mbox{}]0,\infty[$ such that

-for all $t\ge 0$, $A\in\mathcal{B}(D([0,\delta];F))$ and $z\in E$.
+for all $t\ge0$, $A\in\mathcal{B}(D([0,\delta];F))$ and $z\in E$.
 This assumption is the direct counterpart of nondegeneracy for discrete time hidden Markov models.